SFDO-Community-Sprints/summit-events-app-documentation/docs/Getting-Started/post-install-consideration.md

 ## Picklist Considerations

 Summit Events is delivered with sample values for institution/organization based picklist fields.
-Some picklist fields are standard and should not be editted, like Status values on each object.
+Some picklist fields are standard and should not be edited, like Status values on each object.
 To provide some guidance, review the below objects picklist fields, updating the values to meet your instutions/organizations needs.
 For information on updating picklist values, be sure to contact your Salesforce Administrator and follow Salesforce's [guided instructions](https://trailhead.salesforce.com/en/content/learn/modules/picklist_admin/picklist_admin_manage).
 We encourage that you deactivate unused values rather than delete or rename.

 **Summit Events object**
 * Audience